 Time Check: It’s 2 PM.

 Your brain can’t function well.
-Your energy level is falling off the cliff and the only thing you want to do is head to the receiving area couch and fall asleep.
+Your energy level is falling off the cliff and the only thing you want to do is head to the receiving area with a couch and fall asleep.

 That, my friend, is what we call the “afternoon slump.”

 We all have our own ways to beat this monster.
 But if you still can’t get the hang of it, here are some of the best solutions to our everyday “I don’t feel like doing anything” dilemma.